//cdn.supadupa.me/themes/20062/assets/favicon.ico?1758119125 ARCH - Julian Support

 Common examples of the support people can receive from ARCH:

-- Supporting and prompting activities of daily living e.g., cooking, cleaning, using public transport
+• Help to get you into a routine with supporting and prompting activities of daily living e.g., cooking, cleaning, using public transport

 What is the referral process?